 What Is Supply Chain Optimization?

 Supply chain optimization techniques often combine methodologies to speed up supply chain operations while reducing associated costs.
 Businesses can utilize blockchain, the internet of things (IoT), and AI in the supply chain.
-Of the various technologies available, AI is the most promising because it can design optimized supply chain procedures and partake in them firsthand.
+Of the various technologies available, artificial intelligence is the most promising because it can design optimized supply chain procedures and partake in them firsthand.

 Procurement to Delivery: Importance of Supply Chain Optimization